sagemath/trac_to_gh/Issue 7326.md

 # Issue 7326: html.table should run jsmath on the resulting table

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7326

 Original creator: jason